johscheuer/inovex_classes/class_1/Readme.md

 ### cgroups

-First let's start a `pod` to look at (we will see later what a "Pod" actually is):
+First let's start a `pod` to look at (we will see later what a "Pod" actually is).
+You need to run this command from *your laptop*:

 ```
 kubectl apply -f resources/cgroups_test.yml